FRC1257/robotics-training/docs/frc/1-Basics/2-Motors.md

 # Motors

-Now that we've gone over formatting and other soft details, it's time to dive into the technical side.
-We'll first start with motors.
+Now that we've gone over the overall structure and other details, let's get into actually learning some components of the robot, starting with the motors.

 ## Terminology